radiovisual/metalsmith-rootpath/README.md

 Use the `rootPath` variable anywhere you want to grab static files relative to your directory. `rootPath` will find the root folder no matter how many levels deep your templates are.

-For example, if the following line of code where placed in `dir3/foo/bar/baz/index.html`
+For example, if the following line of markup were placed in `dir3/foo/bar/baz/index.html`
 ```html
 <link src="{{rootPath}}css/main.css" type="text/css" />
 ```